Prismacolor Watercolor Colored Pencils

 Visual Appeal – 4/5

 The color is on point: creamy, saturated, and thick.
 It is quite easy to blend these and, after a bit of practice with water application, a wide range of colors and color densities can be achieved.
 It can be a bit burdensome to do color control in high-detail areas so it is recommended to stick to conventional colored pencils for those.
+However, in areas with consistent color such as the sky, monotone walls and buildings, etc., these work quite well.

 Usability and Durability – 4/5

 These are quite easy to use and the easy application makes for a very fun and user-friendly experience.
 These are a great way to introduce someone to watercolors that are good at blending and mixing while still being easy to control.
 The pencils have been shown to last for quite a while and are much less prone to breaking when compared to other lines.
+This ends up saving some money in the long run, particularly if you are someone who colors a lot.

 Packaging and Presentation – 3/5